Twins vs. Angels Player Props Betting Odds

-Player prop betting options for Shohei Ohtani, Byron Buxton and others are available in the Los Angeles Angels-Minnesota Twins matchup at Angel Stadium of Anaheim on Saturday, starting at 10:07 PM ET.
+Byron Buxton is one of the players with prop bets for the taking when the Los Angeles Angels and the Minnesota Twins play at Angel Stadium of Anaheim on Sunday (beginning at 4:07 PM ET).

 Bet on this matchup or its props with DraftKings!